A star rating of 3 out of 5.

 As an actor who has built a career on committed displays in the likes of Save Me, The Walking Dead and Line of Duty, James is clearly in his element here, delivering an impressive performance, and one that rings true – which Barry's seemingly endless array of retro suits undoubtedly lent a hand.

 James has also spoken about Barry being a gift of a role on account of all of his contradictions and flaws, which he found fascinating to explore and play with.
-But while there's no doubt he worked hard to embody the eponymous loverman, flexing all of the required muscles, he makes it look easy, such is the extent of his talents.
+But while there's no doubt he worked hard to embody the eponymous loverman, who often earns your affections before dashing them with his changeable spirit, he makes it look easy, such is the extent of his talents.

 Clarke is also at the top of her game as Barry's long-suffering wife, who has only ever wanted her husband's love, but has ultimately been left feeling unloved and unwanted.